MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 ## Module overview

-This article describes how to use the **Apply Math Operation** module in Azure Machine Learning Studio (classic), to create calculations that are applied to numeric columns in the input dataset.
+This article describes how to use the **Apply Math Operation** module in Machine Learning Studio (classic), to create calculations that are applied to numeric columns in the input dataset.

 Supported math operations include common arithmetic functions such as multiplication and division, trigonometric functions, a variety of rounding functions, and special functions used in data science such as gamma and error functions.